Desi hip-hop: Collaborations

-In 2022, Rapper Badshah announced that he's collaborating with Colombian singer J Balvin and Puerto Rican record producer Tainy in a song called Voodoo.While in July 2022, DJ Shadow Dubai, a dubai based DJ announced collab with Yo Yo Honey Singh and Lil Pump for track called Casanova.
-In August 2022, Emiway Bantai collaborated with Detroit based Pakistani rapper Lazarus for track called LOBOTOMY.
+In 2022, rapper Badshah announced that he's collaborating with Colombian singer J Balvin and Puerto Rican record producer Tainy in a song called Voodoo, which was released on April 22, 2022 and would go on to feature on the official soundtrack for the video game FIFA 23.
+In July 2022, DJ Shadow Dubai, a Dubai based DJ announced a collaboration with Yo Yo Honey Singh and Lil Pump for track called Casanova.
+In August 2022, Emiway Bantai collaborated with Detroit based Pakistani rapper Lazarus for track called "LOBOTOMY".